Have you ever dreamt of making your own outfits? Wondered how to start making clothes to sell?

 If you have considered sewing your own clothes as an unreachable goal, then we're here to prove you wrong.

-It's never too late to learn a new hobby, which could become the perfect outlet for your creativity.
-Being able to sew from a pattern is a wonderful way of expressing your own style, and there are endless patterns and resources available that will make the process accessible and fun!
+It's never too late to learn a brand new hobby, which could become the perfect outlet for your creativity.
+Being able to make something from a pattern is a wonderful way of expressing your own style, and there are endless patterns and resources available that will make the process accessible and fun!

-With many online guides and tutorials, together with tools that will make it possible to create your own original printed fabrics, you will be able to produce bespoke garments that will make you proud – made with or without patterns!
+With a lot of online guides and tutorials, together with tools that will make it possible to make your own original printed fabrics, you will be able to produce bespoke garments that will make you proud – made with or without patterns!

-It’s also a concrete way of battling fast fashion clothes overproduction, as you will sew clothes you love, each article that is made to last using a pattern of your choice.
+It’s also a concrete way of battling fast fashion clothes overproduction, as you will make clothes you love, each article made to last using a pattern of your choice.

-Sewing your own clothing may seem way too complex, but with the right tricks up your sleeve and an easy pattern at first, it can be pretty easy to sew!
+To sew your own clothing using patterns may seem way too complex, but with the right tricks up your sleeve and an easy pattern at first, it can be pretty easy to sew!

 1. Enrol in a sewing course

-2. Head to a sewing machine shop to buy one
+2. Head to a sewing machine shop to buy the best sewing machine you can afford

 3. Buy sewing equipment